MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-policies.md

 ## Partitioning policy

-[Partitioning policy](../partitioningpolicy.md) can be applied on a materialized view.
-Configuring a partitioning policy on a materialized view is recommended when most or all of the view queries filter by one of the materialized view's group-by keys.
-This is typically common in multi-tenant solutions, where one of the materialized view's group-by keys is the tenant's identifer (e.g., `tenantId`, `customerId`).
-See the 1st use case described in the [partitioning policy common scenarios](../partitioningpolicy.md#common-scenarios) page.
+A [partitioning policy](../partitioningpolicy.md) can be applied on a materialized view.
+We recommend configuring a partitioning policy on a materialized view when most or all of the view queries filter by one of the materialized view's group-by keys.
+This is common in multi-tenant solutions, where one of the materialized view's group-by keys is the tenant's identifer (for example, `tenantId`, `customerId`).
+For more information, see the first use case described in the [partitioning policy common scenarios](../partitioningpolicy.md#common-scenarios) page.

 The commands to alter a materialized view's partitioning policy are documented in the [partitioning policy commands](../partitioning-policy.md#alter-and-alter-merge-policy) page.